ingesolvoll/kee-frame/README.md

 * Figwheel-friendly.

 ## Benefits of leaving the URL in charge
-* Back/forward and all browser history in general just works
+* Back/forward and bookmarking in general just works
-* Bookmarkable URLs all the way.
-Same URL, same view.
 * When figwheel reloads the code, you keep your state and stay on the same page.
 * No need for `component-did-mount` to trigger data loading from your view.
+* UI code is purely declarative

 ## Demo application
 I made a simple demo app showing footbal results.
 Have a look around, and observe how all data loading just works while navigating and refreshing the page.